oliviafpersonal/sei-project-three/README.md

 To retreive the data I then made an axios GET request to the pubs api and by selecting the pub in question through useParams, I then passed this through into the request.
 I then set the data to state and accessed the information across the page, such as the Title, Address, Rating, Image, Description.
 Next I conditionally rendered whether or not it was Dog Friendly, had Outdoor seating, if Food was served or if Sports were shown.

-We then also integrated the ability to save a pub and conditionally rendered it to show differently if it was already favorited.
+We then also integrated the ability to save a pub and conditionally rendered it to show differently if it was already favourited.

 ```Javascript
 <div className="share-align">